microsoft/hdfs-mount/README.md

 * Support for both reads and writes
   * support for random writes [slow, but functionally correct]
   * support for file truncations
+* Optionally expands ZIP archives with extracting content on demand
+  * this provides an effective solution to "millions of small files on HDFS" problem
 * CoreOS and Docker-friendly
   * optionally packagable as a statically-linked self-contained executable

 Current state
 -------------
 "Alpha", under active development.
-Basic R/O scenarios and key R/O throughout optimizations are implemented and outperform existing HDFS/FUSE solutions.
+Basic R/O scenarios, key R/O throughout optimizations and ZIP support are implemented and outperform existing HDFS/FUSE solutions.
 If you want to use the component - come back in few weeks If you want to help - contact authors